 - Balance and spatial perception

 At Brain Balance Achievement Centers, we assess all of these skills with standardized and accepted testing and we quantify them by grade, age, or functional level.
-Our program then works to integrate sensory input and strengthen motor skills through the frequency and duration of activities that are designed to improve balance and stability and to increase muscle tone so a child can react more quickly.
+Our program then works to integrate sensory input and strengthen motor skills through the frequency and duration of activities.